HP raises 2013 outlook as Whitman's plan takes hold

 HP, whose name is synonymous with the birth of Silicon Valley, has suffered years of turbulence.
 Whitman became HP's third CEO in as many years after Leo Apotheker's abrupt dismissal.

 She is now pushing layoffs, cost cutting, and expansion into markets and areas with longer-term potential such as enterprise computing services.
-The move, intended to bolster margins, pits HP against the likes of IBM.
+The move, intended to bolster margins, pits HP against the likes of IBM (IBM.N).

 HP is laying off 29,000 employees over the next two years and has written off $10.8 billion mostly related to the writedown of its EDS services business.